Data Usage over Mobile Internet

 Some devices have a built-in usage tracking right on the device.
 Many modern mobile hotspots make this really easy and display your usage and limits right on the control panel screen, or even via a companion smartphone app.
-The device retrieves the carrier’s report of how much data has been used so far in the billing period for display.

 If your provider doesn't provide a way to track usage, you’ll need to track your usage on your own.

-- There are multiple ways to independently track your usage: apps, software programs and built-in features on routers.
+- There are multiple ways to independently track your usage: apps, software programs, and built-in features on routers.
 We have an entire section covering many options, including links to tools, in our guide on Assessing Your Mobile Internet Needs.

 We highly recommend utilizing more than one of the above methods of data tracking.
 Tracking is the only way you'll be able to understand your usage - and track down spikes.

 Tracking your usage can help you determine if you have a rogue program sucking up bandwidth – such as a cloud sync or a large software or app update.